Adelaide 36ers: 2008–present

 For the 2013–14 NBL season, the Adelaide 36ers signed the 2007 NBL championship winning coach Joey Wright as their new head coach and added former 36ers championship player Kevin Brooks as his assistant.
 In desperate need of on-court direction, the club also signed the 2011 NBL MVP, point guard Gary Ervin.
 After Round 7 of the season the 36ers, led by Ervin and Johnson, were sitting in 2nd place on the NBL ladder with a 7–2 record which included a 5–0 run.
 This also saw the team sweep both of their games against the Breakers in Auckland, their first wins over the triple defending champions since 2009.
 During Rd.7 the 36ers underlined their championship credentials when they defeated the previously undefeated Perth Wildcats 91–86 in front of 6,585 fans at the Adelaide Arena, the largest 36ers home crowd since Brett Maher's last home game in 2009.

 The 36ers run in 2013–14 which saw them finish the regular season in second place with an 18–10 record.
-They then defeated the Melbourne Tigers 2–1 in their Semi-final series before going down 2–1 in the Grand Final series to their long time nemesis Perth who won their record 6th NBL championship.
+They then defeated the Melbourne Tigers 2–1 in their semi-final series before going down 2–1 in the Grand Final series to their long time nemesis Perth who won their record 6th NBL championship.
 Daniel Johnson won his third straight club MVP award and was also named to the All NBL First Team.
 Game 2 of the Grand Final series also saw the club's record home attendance of 8,127 at the Adelaide Arena with the 36ers keeping the series alive with an 89–84 win.
+The 8,127 attendance was more than 300 over capacity.

 The 2015–16 season saw the 36ers sign import point guard Jerome Randle to replace Kenyon McNeail, who sustained an injury and left after three games, while the team also acquired young guard Nathan Sobey from the Cairns Taipans.
 Randle led the league in scoring and earned the inaugural NBL Australia Post Fan's MVP.
 Despite Randle's great individual season, the 36ers failed to make the playoffs with a 14–14 record.